-&lt;sup>1 The central government general tax and the municipal tax are collected together on a PAYE basis and the rates are shown as applicable in the year of collection.
+1 The central government general tax and the municipal tax are collected together on a PAYE basis and the rates are shown as applicable in the year of collection.
 The central government surtax rate is shown in the year of assessment, i.e. assessment in any given year is based on the previous year's income.

-Seamen get a special tax reduction of 787 krónur per day in 2006 and 834 per day in 2007
+Seamen get a special tax reduction of 834 krónur per day in 2007 and 874 per day in 2008.

-.
-The PAYE personal income tax comprises both the central government and municipal income $tax^2$ .
+The PAYE personal income tax comprises both the central government and municipal income tax2.
 It excludes the social security tax, which is levied on employers (see below).

-In addition to the above, each individual pays a flat tax of 6,314 krónur per year to the Elderly's Construction Fund, a central government fund used to finance the construction and operation of nursing homes and care centres for the elderly.
-Persons under the age of 16 and more than 70 years old are exempt from this levy, as well as those with an income below 948,647 krónur in 2006.
+In addition to the above, each individual pays a flat tax of 7,103 krónur per year to the Elderly's Construction Fund, a central government fund used to finance the construction and operation of nursing homes and care centres for the elderly.
+Persons under the age of 16 and more than 69 years old are exempt from this levy, as well as those with an income below 1,080,067 krónur in 2008.

-As noted above, the central government income tax rate is reduced by 1%, both in 2005 and 2006 and further by 1 per cent in 2007.
-Child allowances (see below) will be raised at the same time.
+As noted above, the central government income tax rate was reduced by 1 per cent both in 2005 and 2006 and further by 1 per cent in 2007.
+Child allowances (see below) were raised at the same time.

 The personal income tax is levied on gross income excluding income from capital (for the capital income tax, see below), with a number of minor exceptions.
 Employee contributions to pension funds are deductible.
-Such contractual contributions normally comprise 4 per cent of gross pay, to which the employer adds a contribution, normally 6-7 per cent which also is deductible as an operating expense on the business side.
+Such contractual contributions normally comprise 4 per cent of gross pay, to which the employer adds a contribution, normally 6-7 per cent3 which also is deductible as an operating expense on the business side.
 In addition, the employee can save up to 4 per cent as a supplementary pension saving on a voluntary basis and deduct the contribution from taxable income.
+Employers generally make a counter-contribution to such voluntary contributions, in many cases fully matching them.

 Interest rebates are granted by the central government for interest expenses incurred from home purchase loans.
 Such rebates are subject to debt, income and net wealth ceilings.
-Maximum rebates in 2007 are: 179,713 krónur for a single individual, 231,125 krónur for a single parent and 297,194 krónur for a couple.
+Maximum rebates in 2008 are: 179,713 krónur for a single individual, 231,125 krónur for a single parent and 297,194 krónur for a couple4.